kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 This can happen during driver upgrades or when enabling the feature on existing hardware.
 The scheduler handles this as follows:

-- **Pre-existing claims without structured parameters** are grandfathered: they do not participate in affinity matching.
-The scheduler skips them when reconstructing the `AffinityValues` map.
-- **The lock is established by the first *new* claim** that provides structured parameters for the required attribute keys after the `sharingAffinity` field is added.
 - **Pre-existing claims continue to run** and are not evicted.
-The driver is responsible for ensuring that already-configured VFs/resources remain functional regardless of the new affinity constraint.
+- If any active claim on that device does **not** provide reconstructable affinity values for the required keys, the scheduler marks the device as `AffinityStates[deviceID].Unknown = true`.
+- A device with `AffinityStates[deviceID].Unknown == true` is **not eligible** for new `sharingAffinity` placements, even if it still has nominal shared capacity.
-- **On release of all claims** (both old and new), the device returns to a clean unlocked state and subsequent allocations enforce affinity normally.
+- **Once all active claims on that device are released**, the device becomes clean and subsequent allocations can establish and enforce affinity normally.
+- Drivers enabling this feature on existing hardware should prefer doing so on clean devices, because alpha intentionally chooses conservative correctness over mid-flight reuse of devices whose effective modal state is unknown.

 > **Note**: The API server does not cross-validate ResourceSlice updates against
 > active ResourceClaims.
 Enforcing "no `sharingAffinity` changes while claims
 > are active" would require a new admission controller with cross-object
 > validation, which is fragile and out of scope for this KEP.
 Drivers should
 > avoid adding `sharingAffinity` mid-flight when possible, but the scheduler
-> must handle it gracefully when it occurs.
+> must handle it safely when it occurs.

 **Downgrade**: If a ResourceSlice with `sharingAffinity` exists and the feature gate is disabled:
 - API server rejects updates to the field